Mamelodi Sundowns trio and Percy Tau nominated for Caf awards | Goal.com

 The 6⃣ possible winners of the Women's Coach of the Year #CAFAwards2019 🏆 pic.twitter.com/doy4JLMQHH

-Tau's compatriot, Desiree Ellis is also up for the Caf Women Coach of the Year following a successful year with Banyana Banyana.
+Tau's compatriot, Desiree Ellis is also up for the Caf Women's Coach of the Year following a successful period with Banyana Banyana.

 The Cape Town-born mentor guided South Africa to the 2018 Africa Women's Cup of Nations (AWCN) final where they narrowly lost to Nigeria late last year.